 What are the optimal cholesterol levels?

-When it comes to the optimal cholesterol levels, one must take into account not only the pre-existent conditions but also various risk factors.
-These can include a family history of hypercholesterolemia, surgical interventions for heart conditions (stents, bypasses, etc.).
-As for the pre-existent conditions that might affect cholesterol values, these might be: diabetes, hypertension, kidney failure, heart attack, and stroke.
+When it comes to optimal cholesterol levels, one must take into account not only the pre-existing conditions but also various risk factors.
+These can include a family history of hypercholesterolemia, and surgical interventions for heart conditions (stents, bypasses, etc.).
+As for the pre-existent conditions that might affect cholesterol values, these might be diabetes, hypertension, kidney failure, heart attack, and stroke.